 In this particular case a third possibility seemed to exist.
 The patient was a young, acutely ill, paranoid schizophrenic, He stated that prior to his hospitalization he had been unjustly fired from his job, that he had been singled out and persecuted by his foreman.
-[Actually he had been dismissed because of a general slow-down of business.]
-Subsequently he felt that people watched him in the street and followed him.
+[8] Subsequently he felt that people watched him in the street and followed him.
 It fitted perfectly into his paranoid picture of the world that in the hospital he found himself in a place with locked doors, confined, deprived of his freedom, unable to make decisions.
 This was his S2.
 The thing to do was, of course, to get out.
 He knew that the people in charge of the place claimed that it was a hospital, and that he was a mentally ill man who needed doctors.
 He had been told that he could not be discharged as long as he was sick.
 He was far from certain that all this was true; it could be pretense on their part.
 They probably fooled him for some hidden reason.
 However, theirs was the power, and he had to play their game.
 In order to get out he had to convince them that he was well.
 This seemed to be the reason for the answer.
 One sees that the answer is only apparently simple.
 It is simple only as long as one looks at it without realization of its meaning in S2.
 The simplicity is deceptive.
 The question is not simply q but fq(S1), the answer not simply a, but fa(S2).
-[Read a = function a of S2.]
-The two are logically and psychologically not an innocent good whole, but conceal a cunning bit of trickery.
+[9] The two are logically and psychologically not an innocent good whole, but conceal a cunning bit of trickery.
 Such instances are usually overlooked in the textbook chapters and investigations dealing with the formal disturbance of thought because the usual approaches do not take into account the fact that they are field determined.